lpi-code/caliap-activity-summarizer/README.md

-# calisum - A caliap activity scrapper and summarizer
+# calisum - A caliap activity scraper and summarizer

 This is a simple Python script that scraps Caliap and allow to you tu summarize your activity using the LLM of your choice.